SamuelD-Data/aac_outcomes_project/README.md

 # Goals

-- Identify drivers of animal adoption at the AAC

-- Create a model that predicts animal adoption
+- Create a model that predicts animal adoptions at the AAC

 I will also deliver the following: